-Revenue from Contracts with Customers

-CSTA derives a significant portion of its revenue from revenue sources that involve contracts with customers.
+Revenue from Contracts with Customers - CSTA derives a significant portion of its revenue from revenue sources that involve contracts with customers.
 Those sources include conferences and membership dues.
 Revenues are recognized when control of these services is transferred to its customers in an amount that reflects the consideration CSTA expects to be entitled to in exchange for those services.
-CSTA has a significant financing component but has not adjusted the promised amount of consideration for the effects of the significant financing component as all payments are received within a year of the services being provided.
+CSTA has a financing component but has not adjusted the promised amount of consideration for the effects of the financing component as all payments are received typically received within 30 to 60 days of the services being provided.